“Did you check the freshness date?” she asks.

 Milk?
 Sure.
 Eggs?
 Sure.
 But they put them on everything.
 They put them on cans.
-They boxed cereals.
-They even put them on Mac & Cheese.
+They stamp them on boxed cereals.
+They even date Mac & Cheese.
 Seriously?
-You could eat that stuff out of King Tut’s tomb, it is so indestructible.
+You could eat that Mac & Cheese out of King Tut’s tomb, it is so indestructible.

 But freshness is the law for my wife.
 She picks through vegetables.
 She eyeballs the meat.
 She blocks the supermarket aisle to scrutinize the label on water softener salt.

 At home, she is just as fanatic.
-I once saw her check the expiration date on a bottle of water.
+I once watched her check the expiration date on a bottle of water.
 It was past due. so she chucked it.